allenai/OLMoE/README.md

 1. Clone this [OLMo branch](https://github.com/allenai/OLMo/tree/Muennighoff/MoE) & create an environment with its dependencies via `cd OLMo; pip install -e .`.
 If you want to use new features in OLMo clone from the `main` branch instead.
 2. Run `pip install git+https://github.com/Muennighoff/megablocks.git@olmoe`
 3. Setup a config file. `configs/OLMoE-1B-7B-0824.yml` was used for the pretraining of `OLMoE-1B-7B-0824`.
 You can find configs from various ablations in `configs/ablations`.
-4. Download the data from https://hf.co/datasets/allenai/olmoe-mix-0824, tokenize it ia the command below and adapt the `paths` in your training config to point to it.
+4. Download the data from https://hf.co/datasets/allenai/OLMoE-mix-0824, tokenize it via the command below and adapt the `paths` in your training config to point to it.
 ```bash
 dolma tokens \
 --documents ${PATH_TO_DOWNLOADED_DATA} \